BagaskaraRW/Data_Analytics_Bellabeat_Fitness_Company/README.md

 This graph shows the relationship between the total steps taken by the user and the total activity minutes at each activity level.
 The graph covers total steps taken from 0 to ±17000.
 The data is spread across total steps for activity minutes.
 Users spent a total of 600 to 1200 minutes in sedentary minutes.
 In addition, users also spent 1 to 2 hours on fairly active or very active minutes.
 ![TotalStepsVSActivityMinAll](https://github.com/BagaskaraRW/Data_Analytics_Bellabeat_Fitness_Company/assets/126551095/7e4b3b54-a634-40c4-8731-339a797329aa)

+The graph below shows the relationship between the time users spend on bed and the minutes of sleep spent.
+In general, it can be seen that the relationship between the two is linear or directly proportional.
+This shows that the majority of the time that users spend on bed is resting or sleeping.
 ```
 ggplot(data = sleepDay, aes(x = TotalTimeInBed, y =TotalMinutesAsleep)) +
   geom_point(alpha = 0.50) +